-- How to perform a Month end in Sage 200 – Even though your month end routine is something specific to your company and your own routine, here’s some of the main bits we’ve brought together when using Sage 200.
+- How to perform a Month-end in Sage 200 – Even though your month end routine is something specific to your company and your own routine, here are some of the main bits we’ve brought together when using Sage 200.

 - EC Sales List report – If you sell your items in the EU, I’m sure that you are aware that the reporting of Tax is different on these transactions.
 You can download our report to see the breakdown of these transactions.

 - How to perform a VAT return in Sage 200 – The Big One.
 You may do it monthly or quarterly, but you only have one Financial year end!

 - Financial Statement Layouts – Did you design your Balance Sheet, and Profit & Loss Layouts yourself?
 Making sure all your Nominal codes are reported on is definitely something you should be doing!